xwmx/nb/README.md

 Subcommands:
   (default)    List notes and notebooks.
-This is an alias for `notes ls`. add          Add a new note. bookmark     Add and open bookmarks. bookmarks    List bookmarks. completions  Install and uninstall completion scripts. count        Print the number of notes.
+This is an alias for `notes ls`. add          Add a new note. bookmark     Add open, and list bookmarks. bookmarks    List bookmarks. completions  Install and uninstall completion scripts. count        Print the number of notes.